 [quote_box_center]As he said: “Its really important for any college to have the right fit, every college has a unique program and you want to find a player that fits that program.”[/quote_box_center]

 As John mentions, they were there at Surf Cup to watch the players that have contacted them.
 Not a generic contact, which is easy to sort it out, since they get about a thousand of those per year.
-They came to watch the kid who who writes a real email with real information who shows he is has done his homework and is genuinely interested in our school.
+They came to watch the kid who writes a real email with real information who shows he has done his homework and is genuinely interested in our school.
+Signs like this show that the prospective student really did their College & Career Prep, and that they know exactly what they want and where they want to go.
 Those players they will spend a lot of time investing their resources in.

 As John and other coaches have said, it is the top 1 and 2 players in each team that every coach there will be looking at.